Cyanose/Page-Object-Pattern-Selenium-End-2-End-Tests/README.md

 * 10: Successfull addition of a characteristic to the existing *'DEMO PROJECT'* process.
 Check if it's visible on the Dashboard Page.

 * 11: Failed addition of a characteristic.
 Upper specification limit was not filled

-* 12: Successfull addition of a characteristic and results to given Characteristics and check the report - minimum 4 values from *results* table (TUTAJ POPRAWIC CAŁĄ 12-STKĘ BO JEST KARKOŁOMNIE NAPISANA!)